The Flask Mega-Tutorial Part XIX: Deployment on Docker Containers

 The file system in a container is ephemeral, meaning that it goes away when the container goes away.
 You can write data to the file system, and the data is going to be there if the container needs to read it, but if for any reason you need to recycle your container and replace it with a new one, any data that the application saved to disk is going to be lost forever.

 A good design strategy for a container application is to make the application containers stateless.
-If you have a container that has application code and no data, you can throw it away and replace it with a new one without any problems, the container becomes truly disposable, which is great in terms of simplifying the deployment of upgrades.
+If you have a container that has application code and no data, you can throw it away and replace it with a new one without any problems.
+With this usage the container becomes truly disposable, which is great in terms of simplifying the deployment of upgrades.

 Adding a MySQL Container